kuubson/react-vite-trpc/README.md

   "references": [{ "path": "../server" }] <~ fixes the /server references on the /web }

+// apps/web/package.json
+{
+  "scripts": {
+    "prebuild": "tsc -b", <~ the -b flag is crucial when building an app that has references in its tsconfig.json "build": "vite build"
+  }
+}

 // apps/server/tsconfig.json
 {
   "compilerOptions": {
     "baseUrl": ".",
-    "outDir": "./dist", <~ required, sets the build destination folder "composite": true <~ required by design
+    "outDir": "./dist", <~ required, sets the build destination folder "composite": true <~ required to make TS references work },
-  },
   "ts-node": { "swc": true }
 }